Explore health content from A to Z.

 I need information about...

-Your doctor may prescribe medication that you breathe in using a metered-dose inhaler (MDI).
-An inhaler is a pressurized sprayer that delivers a measured amount of medication.
-Inhalers work best with spacers.
-But if you don’t have your spacer with you, follow the steps below.
+Your health care provider may prescribe medication that you breathe in using a metered-dose inhaler (MDI).
+An inhaler delivers a measured amount of medication in a fine mist.

 Shake the inhaler and remove the cap.

-Put the tip of the inhaler mouthpiece in your mouth.
-Close your lips around it.
-(If your health care provider tells you to use the "open-mouth" method, hold the inhaler 1-2 inches from your mouth.)
+Close your lips around the end of the inhaled mouthpiece.
+Or, if you were told to use the "open-mouth" method, hold the inhaler 1-2 inches from your mouth.

 Hold your breath for a count of 10.

 Repeat these steps for each puff of medication prescribed.

 If the inhaler is being used for the first time or has not been used for a while, prime it as directed by the manufacturer.
 Important information about the inhaled medication can be found in the package insert, the paper that comes with the medication.

 If you use more than one inhaler, make sure you know which to use first.

 Your health care provider or pharmacist can help you with correctly using your inhaler.
 Even if you think you are using it correctly, it is still a good idea to check.